rohanvp/rohanvp/README.md

 ### Hi there 👋.
-I am Rohan Paranjpe, a Computer Science student.
+I am Rohan Paranjpe, a Computer Science student at the University of Florida.